Skip to main content

 ssh my_idris_login@jean-zay.idris.fr

-then enter your password, if you have not configured an ssh.
+then enter your password, if you have not configured an SSH key.

 • interactive connection,